Thanksgiving Activities in Fairfield County, CT 2013

-Thanks to Hurricane Sandy, we’ve skipped right over Halloween to Thanksgiving (a relief to non Halloweeners like myself!).
 I adore Thanksgiving – by far my favorite holiday.
-There’s a lot to be thankful for this year in CT…and this family is looking forward to a lot of local Thanksgiving outings and events.
+There’s a lot to be thankful for this year in CT…and this family is looking forward to a lot of local Thanksgiving outings and events here in Fairfield County.
+Whether it be a running in a turkey trot, going to the Stamford Parade, making a Thanksgiving craft or attending a local high school football game we've rounded up some fun events.

 Turkey Trot, Southport, CT